How do you heat or cool a neighborhood or an entire city at the same time as reducing its CO2 emissions? By using urban heating and cooling systems!

 - In the Philippines, ENGIE is part of a joint venture operating a central water cooling plant that provides cooling services to 10 buildings of the Northgate Cyberzone information technology park in Greater Manila.
 This cooling network delivers a 35 % gain in energy efficiency, has reduced annual CO2 emissions by more than 11,000 metric tons, and cut energy consumption by 13 %.

-- In the USA, ENGIE and its partner Axium have won a 50-year outsourcing contract to provide sustainable energy management services to the University of Ohio, one of the largest university campuses in the country, with 485 buildings.
+- In the USA, ENGIE and its partner Axium have won a 50-year outsourcing contract to provide sustainable energy management services to the Ohio State University, one of the largest university campuses in the country, with 485 buildings.
 The contract covers the operation and optimization of all its energy generation and distribution infrastructures (1 steam network, 3 cooling networks and gas and electricity supply systems).